Fliegenbart/truckonomics/replit.md

 - Determine break-even points between diesel and electric options
 - Identify optimal electric truck choice based on total cost

-**Data Flow**: Stateless request/response model.
-No session management or persistent storage required as calculations are performed on-demand based on user inputs.
+**Data Flow**: Hybrid model - TCO calculations are stateless (performed on-demand), while scenario configurations can be persisted to database for later retrieval and comparison.
+No session management or user authentication required.

 **Validation**: Zod schemas shared between client and server for type-safe data validation.
 Truck parameters validated for:
 - Positive numeric values for costs and mileage